ctestagrose/Distributed-Operating-Systems-Projects/Project_3/README.md

 Project 3 focuses on implementing a Chord: P2P System and Simulation

 # Note
 There are two directories included.
-To use the Pony Crypto package (allows for using SHA256 for consistent hashing) the installation of corral and compilation of the Pony program must use Corral.
+To use the Pony Crypto package (allows for using SHA for consistent hashing) the installation of corral and compilation of the Pony program must use Corral.
 Therefore the directory "Insert Directory Name" uses the Crypto package and compiles using ``` corral run -- ponyc ```.
 The other directory, "Insert Other Directory Name", does not use external packages and compiles using ```ponyc```

-Example (Non-SHA256)
+Example (Non-SHA)
 ```
 /DOS_Project_3 ponyc
 ```

-Example (SHA256)
+Example (SHA)
 ```
 /DOS_Project_3_SHA corral run ponyc
 ```